bbdoc/PoracleWeb/README.md

 - Ability to set a Location.
 - Ability to set a Distance globally for all Monsters and/or all Raids/Eggs
 - A way to visualize distances drawing a radius on the map from current position.
-- Search tool when trying to add pokemon alarms.

 Any other suggestion is welcome, please use github Issues for your suggestions.